How to Use CMS Integrations in RightBlogger

 Where do I connect my CMS in RightBlogger?

-Open the Project that matches the site you want to publish to.
-Then go to the Integrations section to add, edit, or remove your CMS connection.
+Open the project that matches the site you want to publish to, then go to the Integrations section.
+That is where you can add a new connection or manage an existing one.

-If you manage more than one site, set up one Project per site.
-That way, you will not accidentally publish to the wrong place.
+If you run more than one site, create (or switch to) the right project first.
+A common setup is one project per website so you do not accidentally publish to the wrong place.

 Can I save posts as drafts instead of publishing right away?

-How do scheduling and autoblogging work after I connect my CMS?
+How do scheduling and autoblogging work with a CMS integration?

 What should I do if my CMS integration is not working?

-Start by checking that you are in the correct Project and selecting the right integration when you send a post.
-Many issues happen when the wrong Project or destination is picked.
+Start by checking that you are in the correct RightBlogger Project and using the right integration.
+Many issues happen when a user has multiple projects and selects the wrong site.

-Next, confirm your credentials, site URL, and permissions are still valid.
-If anything changed in your CMS, you may need to reconnect the integration.
+Next, confirm your CMS credentials, site URL, and permissions are still valid.
+If you changed passwords, rotated API keys, or updated roles in your CMS, you may need to reconnect.

 New:Autoblogging + Scheduling